hmomin/FinEnvs/README.md

 HIGH PRIORITY:

-- create massively parallel time series environment architecture (Assignee: Momin)
-- integrate Isaac Gym environment simulation with this repo (Assignee: none)
+- integrate Isaac Gym environment simulation with this repo (Assignee: Momin)
 - create sample LSTM agent to train with PPO/TD3/SAC on time series environment and establish a baseline (Assignee: none)

 MEDIUM PRIORITY: